- General safety

 Contact EHS by phone 778-782-7264 during weekday working hours.
 If no response or if after hours, call Burnaby Campus Security at 778-782-4500 and ask for EHS to be contacted.

-- The incident investigation is completed by the supervisor.
+- The incident investigation is completed by EHS and the supervisor.

-- When the incident involves an SFU employee and a WorkSafeBC Form 7 report is submitted, the investigation team includes the Local Joint Health and Safety Committee.
+- When the incident involves an SFU employee, the investigation team includes the Local Joint Health and Safety Committee.

-- If the incident is of a serious nature (i.e. requires immediate reporting to WorkSafeBC), a full incident investigation will be conducted by Environmental Health and Safety in co-operation with the department and WorkSafeBC inspectors.
+- If the incident is of a serious nature (i.e., requires immediate reporting to WorkSafeBC), a full incident investigation will be conducted by EHS in co-operation with the department and WorkSafeBC inspectors.

 Supervisors are responsible for ensuring injured individuals receive care for their injuries and that proper reporting of health and safety incidents occurs.
 For additional information about Supervisor responsibilities, see Supervisor Safety Training under Training and Orientation.